 Having Valo Intranet up and running during Covid-19 was invaluable, says Sherrie Voss Matthews.
-It really gave people a go-to resource as they were able to update with news and documents frequently.
-And then promote it from our other internal channels.
+It really gave people a go-to resource as they were able to keep up-to-date with news and documents frequently.

 At the start of the development and build process, the comms team asked each department to designate a staff member who could be trained in the basics of content development using Valo.
 The organization followed this with multiple training sessions with each one of these content editors.

 Feedback was positive overall, and the staff involved commented on the intuitiveness of the platform.
 The content managers now edit and update their own pages, which is checked over by the comms team to be sure the content is edited and on-brand.